-Group I benefits are provided based on creditable service and average final salary for the highest of either three or five years, depending on when service commenced.
+Group I benefit are provided based on creditable service and average final salary for the highest of either three or five years, depending on when service commenced.

-Group II benefits are provided based on age, years of creditable service and benefit multiplier depending on vesting status as of 1/1/12.
-The maximum retirement allowance for Group II members vested by 1/1/12 (45 years of age with 20 years of service or age 60 regardless of years of creditable service) is the average final compensation multiplied by 2.5% multiplied by creditable service.
-For Group II members not vested by 1/1/12 the benefit is calculated the same way but the multiplier used in the calculation will change depending on age and years of creditable service as follows:
+Group II benefits are provided based on age, years of creditable service, and benefit multiplier depending on vesting status as of January 1, 2012.
+The maximum retirement allowance for Group II members vested by January 1, 2012 (45 years of age with 20 years of service or age 60 regardless of years of creditable service) is the average final compensation multiplied by 2.5% multiplied by creditable service.
+For Group II members not vested by January 1, 2012, the benefit is calculated the same way, but the multiplier used in the calculation will change depending on age and years of creditable service as follows:

-Years of Creditable Service as of 1/1/12 Minimum Age Minimum Service Benefit Multiplier
+Years of Creditable Service as of January 1, 2012 Minimum Age Minimum Service Benefit Multiplier

 At least 8 but less than 10 years 46 21 2.4%

 At least 6 but less than 8 years 47 22 2.3%

 At least 4 but less than 6 years 48 23 2.2%

 Less than 4 years 49 24 2.1%

-Members of both groups may qualify for vested deferred allowances, disability allowances and death benefit allowances, subject to meeting various eligibility requirements.
+Members of both groups may qualify for vested deferred allowances, disability allowances, and death benefit allowances, subject to meeting various eligibility requirements.
 Benefits are based on AFC or earnable compensation and/or service.

 Contributions - The System is financed by contributions from both the employees and the School Administrative Unit.
 Member contribution rates are established and may be amended by the State legislature while employer contribution rates are set by the System trustees based on an actuarial valuation.
 All employees are required to contribute 7% of earnable compensation.
-For fiscal year 2022, the School Administrative Unit contributed 19.48% for teachers and 13.75% for other employees.
-The contribution requirement for the fiscal year 2022 was \$193,881, which was paid in full.
+For fiscal year 2023, the School Administrative Unit contributed 19.48% for teachers and 13.75% for other employees.
+The contribution requirement for the fiscal year 2023 was \$204,204.

-Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At June 30, 2022, the School Administrative Unit reported a liability of \$1,444,082 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
-The School Administrative Unit's proportion of the net pension liability was based on a projection of the School Administrative Unit's long-term share of contributions to the pension plan relative to the projected contributions of all participating towns and school Administrative Units, actuarially determined.
-At June 30, 2021, the School Administrative Unit's proportion was 0.03% which was an the same as its proportion measured as of June 30, 2020.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At June 30, 2023, the School Administrative Unit reported a liability of \$1,920,722 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
+The School Administrative Unit's proportion of the net pension liability was based on a projection of the School Administrative Unit's long-term share of contributions to the pension plan relative to the projected contributions of all participants, actuarially determined.
+At June 30, 2022, the School Administrative Unit's proportion was .03%, which was the same as from its proportion measured as of June 30, 2021.

-For the year ended June 30, 2022, the School Administrative Unit recognized pension expense of \$146,029.
-At June 30, 2022, the School Administrative Unit reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2023, the School Administrative Unit recognized pension expense of \$193,270.
+At June 30, 2023, the School Administrative Unit reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: